sleeping-in-bed/pypjt/docs/source/usage.rst

    .. code-block::

-      Settings -> Secrets and variables -> Actions ->
-      New repository secret
+      Settings -> Secrets and variables -> Actions -> New repository secret

-   Create a new secret named **PYPI_P** and paste your PyPI API token as its value.
+   Create a new secret named **PYPI_P** and paste your PyPI API token as the value.
-   You can generate this token in your PyPI account under:
+   You can generate the token from your PyPI account under:

    .. code-block::